Skip to content

 It depends on what's up there, how much of it, and how hard the access is.
 A tight two-storey with no manhole takes a lot longer to clear than a low-set with an easy hatch.
 I don't publish a flat removal rate because every roof is different.
 Send me your address and I'll have a look, tell you whether removal is even necessary, and give you a fixed-price quote, with no deposit to pay.

-Yes, cellulose can be vacuumed out and reinstalled, which makes it one of very few insulations that doesn't automatically become landfill the day you renovate.
-If you're having ceilings replaced, we can vacuum the cellulose out, do the work, and pump it back in afterwards.
+Yes, Cellulose Fibre Insulation can be vacuumed out and reinstalled, which makes it one of very few insulations that doesn't automatically become landfill the day you renovate.
+If you're having ceilings replaced, we can vacuum the cellulose fibre out, do the work, and pump it back in afterwards.
 Old fibreglass and rockwool, by contrast, generally come out, fill a skip and go to the tip.

 Is it safe to remove old insulation yourself?+

 I'd be careful.
-Old fibreglass is itchy and dusty, and the manufacturers' own safety sheets tell you to wear a P2 dust mask when handling it.
-On removals our crew wear asbestos-rated respirators, because in older Queensland homes you genuinely don't always know what's been disturbed up there, and a few minutes in a roof full of old fibre dust isn't worth the risk.
+Old fibreglass is itchy and dusty.
+The manufacturers' own safety sheets tell you to wear a P2 dust mask when handling it.
+On removals our crew wear asbestos-rated respirators because in older Queensland homes you genuinely don't always know what's been disturbed up there.
+A few minutes in a roof full of old fibre dust isn't worth the risk.
 If there's any chance of asbestos (Super-6, old fibro), stop and get it tested before anyone goes up.

 Was this helpful?